Digital & Tech Glossary

 NAB

-National Association of Broadcasters - the trade association representing radio and television broadcasters in the United States.
+National Association of Broadcasters - the trade association representing radio and TV broadcasters, advocating for industry interests and policy.

 NAB Show